leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 .. code-block:: lean

-    variables A B : Prop

-    -- BEGIN
     example : A ↔ B :=
     Iff.intro
-      (assume h : A,
+      (fun h : A ↦
-        show B, from sorry)
+        show B from sorry)
-      (assume h : B,
+      (fun h : B ↦
-        show A, from sorry)
+        show A from sorry)
-    -- END

 As usual, we have chosen indentation to make the structure clear.
-Notice that the same label, ``h``, can be used on both branches, with a different meaning in each, because the scope of an ``assume`` is limited to the expression in which it appears.
+Notice that the same label, ``h``, can be used on both branches, with a different meaning in each, because the scope of ``fun`` is limited to the expression in which it appears.

-The elimination rules are ``Iff.elim_left`` and ``Iff.elim_right``:
+The elimination rules are ``Iff.mp`` and ``Iff.mpr`` for "modus ponens" and "modus ponens (reverse)":

 .. code-block:: lean

-    variables A B : Prop

-    -- BEGIN
     section
-      variable h1 : A ↔ B
+      variable (h1 : A ↔ B)
-      variable h2 : A
+      variable (h2 : A)

-      example : B := Iff.elim_left h1 h2
+      example : B := Iff.mp h1 h2
     end

     section
-      variable h1 : A ↔ B
+      variable (h1 : A ↔ B)
-      variable h2 : B
+      variable (h2 : B)

-      example : A := Iff.elim_right h1 h2
+      example : A := Iff.mpr h1 h2
     end
-    -- END

-Lean recognizes the abbreviation ``Iff.mp`` for ``Iff.elim_left``, where "mp" stands for "modus ponens".
-Similarly, you can use ``Iff.mpr``, for "modus ponens reverse", instead of ``Iff.elim_right``.

 Reductio ad absurdum (proof by contradiction)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, there is the rule for proof by contradiction, which we will discuss in greater detail in :numref:`Chapter %s <classical_reasoning>`.
 It is included for completeness here.

-The rule is called ``by_contradiction``.
+The rule is called ``byContradiction``.
 It has one argument, which is a proof of ``False`` from ``¬ A``.
-To use the rule, you have to ask Lean to allow classical reasoning, by writing ``open classical``.
-You can do this at the beginning of the file, or any time before using it.
-If you say ``open classical`` in a section, it will remain in scope for that section.
+To use the rule, you have to ask Lean to allow classical reasoning,
+by writing ``open Classical``.
+You can do this at the beginning of the file,
+or any time before using it.
+If you say ``open Classical`` in a section,
+it will remain in scope for that section.

 .. code-block:: lean

-    variables A : Prop

-    -- BEGIN
     section
-      open classical
+      open Classical

       example : A :=
-      by_contradiction
+      byContradiction
-        (assume h : ¬ A,
+        (fun h : ¬ A ↦
-          show false, from sorry)
+          show False from sorry)
     end
-    -- END

 Examples
 ~~~~~~~~